The Importance of Grammar in English: When It Matters and 3 Rules You Can’t Ignore

 English grammar is one of the most important elements of your language study.
 Unfortunately, it can also be one of the most complex and difficult.

-We’ll also help you study grammar more efficiently by focusing on the concepts that are most important to you—plus three key English grammar rules you can’t ever ignore.
+I’ll also help you study grammar more efficiently by focusing on the concepts that are most important to you—plus three key English grammar rules you can’t ever ignore.

 How Important Is English Grammar in Daily Life?